HanLabUNLV/GrASE/README.md

  -h, --help                         Display a help message and exit -g Gene Files Directory            The gene_files directory inside grase_results that
-                                    was created by creatingFilesByGene.sh --rmats rMATS Results Directory    The OD directory that holds the final output of the post step of rMATS --dexseq Dexseq Results File       The file that holds results from DEXSeq --nthread NTHREAD                  The number of threads.
-The optimal number of threads should be equal to the number of cpu cores.
+                                    was created by creatingFilesByGene.sh -s r OR m                          Choosing r or m for this argument will indicate that you will be using rMATS or MAJIQ results for splicing, respectively --rmats rMATS Results Directory    The OD directory that holds the final output of the post step of rMATS --majiq MAJIQ Results Directory    The OD directory that holds the final output of MAJIQ (including Builder and Quantifier --dexseq Dexseq Results File       The file that holds results from DEXSeq
+ --nthread NTHREAD                  The number of threads.
+The optimal number of threads
+                                    should be equal to the number of cpu cores.
 Default: 1
 ```